infiniflow/ragflow/api/python_api_reference.md

 #### question: `str` *Required*

-The question to start an AI chat.
+The question to start an AI-powered chat.

 #### stream: `bool`